- Security Perimeter Coordinators

 At each point of the perimeter, access is controlled by vehicle access portals (VAPs) at the following locations:

 A change in security condition may necessitate changes in Laboratory access with little or no notice.
 Road signs and direction from Protective Force officers will alert drivers of such changes.

 Vehicle Access Portals

-All vehicles entering LANL property are required to stop at the East and West Jemez Road "Vehicle Access Portals" (VAPs) for vehicle checks.
+All vehicles entering Lab property are required to stop at the East and West Jemez Road "Vehicle Access Portals" (VAPs) for vehicle checks.
 Drivers must show picture identification (DOE or federal badge or valid driver's license) before proceeding at the direction of Protective Force officers.